ibexa/documentation-user/docs/image_management/edit_images.md

 !!! note "Editing tool availability"

-    The editing tools are available when you work in the Back Office of your application, for example, to:
+    The editing tools are available when you work in the back office of your application, for example, to:

     - browse the Media root folder of the Content Tree
     - add an image or an image asset to a content item by selecting it from a Content browser or an Image picker